abramo0/PowerBI/sales_performance/README.md

 | 6️⃣ Dashboard Design | Created interactive charts, filters, and visual reports. | Power BI |
 | 7️⃣ Insights Analysis | Identified trends, top-performing regions, and business opportunities. | Power BI |

+## 1️⃣ Data Collection
+In Excel, the dataset was imported from a CSV file and organized for initial inspection.

+- Imported raw CSV data into Excel
+- Reviewed dataset structure and columns

+---

+## 2️⃣ Data Cleaning (Excel)
+In Excel, the following preprocessing steps were performed:

+- Split CSV data into multiple columns (delimiter correction)
+- Removed duplicate records
+- Corrected data formats (dates, numeric values, text standardization)

+dataset obtained: sales_performance_dataset_clean.csv

+---

+## 3️⃣ Data Cleaning (Power BI)
+In Power BI (Power Query), additional data preparation was performed:

+- Checked and handled missing values
+- Standardized data types across all columns
+- Performed data quality validation before analysis

+---

+## 4️⃣ Exploratory Data Analysis
+In Python, an initial exploratory analysis was performed to understand the dataset.

+- Checked data distribution and structure
+- Identified anomalies and inconsistencies
+- Validated key metrics before dashboard creation

+Tools used: Pandas, Matplotlib

+---

+## 5️⃣ Data Modeling
+In Power BI, a relational data model was created to structure the dataset.

+- Defined relationships between tables
+- Organized data into a star schema structure
+- Optimized model for performance and analysis

+---

+## 6️⃣ KPI Development
+In Power BI, key business metrics were created using DAX.

+- Total Sales
+- Total Orders
+- Average Sales per Order
+- Sales by Category and Region

+---

+## 7️⃣ Dashboard Design
+In Power BI, an interactive dashboard was built for data visualization.

+- Created charts and visual elements
+- Added filters and slicers for interactivity
+- Designed a clear and business-focused layout

+---

+## 8️⃣ Insights Analysis
+In Power BI, insights were extracted from the visual analysis.

+- Identified sales trends over time
+- Analyzed regional performance
+- Evaluated product category performance
+- Studied customer behavior patterns

 ---

 # 📈 Key Metrics (KPIs)